Why do your legs ache?

-10. Ensure that you are exercising to improve blood circulation, reduce stagnation, increase oxygen to the peripheries and reduce stagnation of lymphatic vessels.
+10. Ensure that you are exercising to improve blood circulation, reduce stagnation, increase oxygen to the peripheries, and reduce stagnation of lymphatic vessels.

 11. If you are taking statins for lowering cholesterol levels, often leg cramps are an associated side effect of this medication.
 Muscle aches primarily in the legs while taking anti-cholesterol medication occur due to a deficiency of CoQ10.

-12. Topical magnesium is indicated for any cramps, pain, spasms or tensions in the muscles.
+12. Topical magnesium is indicated for any cramps, pain, spasms or tension in the muscles.
 Magnesium plays a role in the relaxation and contraction of muscles.
 It also improves nerve conduction which further influences muscle contraction and relaxation.

-14. Electrolytes in the form of extra minerals (magnesium, calcium and potassium) help nourish and fortify the nerves and muscles.
+14. Electrolytes in the form of extra minerals (magnesium, calcium, and potassium) help nourish and fortify the nerves and muscles.
 They also encourage the muscles to relax.